Asqit/TwoD/README.md

 ## Contents:

 namespace is `TwoD`.
 So when you need to use some part of the lib, you simply call it by `TwoD` + dot notation.
-`TwoD` is just an object literal, but it has been frezen.
+`TwoD` is just an object literal, but it has been frezed by `Object.freeze(TwoD)`, so its not editable.

 - `Frame` - canvas class
 - `Math` - Object with mathematics